AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-cloud-player.md

 1. Click on the install icon and install button on the confirmation dialog.
 Cloud Player will be installed as a standalone application on your device and can be launched using an icon.

+>[!NOTE]
+>
-### Cloud Player Install Option {#cloud-player-install-option}
+>### Cloud Player Install Option {#cloud-player-install-option}
+>

-1. The install option for a PWA is also known as "Add to Home Screen" or A2HS feature.
+>1.
+The install option for a PWA is also known as "Add to Home Screen" or A2HS feature.
 Support for installing PWAs from the web varies by browser and by platform.
-1. Every browser has different criteria to check if the PWA app is installable or not.
+>1.
+Every browser has different criteria to check if the PWA app is installable or not.
 Generally browser checks these (more details here):
+>

-   * If the application has a manifest json file with minimal required keys for installing the app on the platform i.e., name, icons, start_url, display
+>   * If the application has a manifest json file with minimal required keys for installing the app on the platform i.e., name, icons, start_url, display
-   * If the application has a service worker file with a fetch event listener.
+>   * If the application has a service worker file with a fetch event listener.
-   * App must be served over https.
+>   * App must be served over https.
+>

-1. Install option might be visible at different locations in different browsers and device type.
+>1.
+Install option might be visible at different locations in different browsers and device type.
 Some browser might hide the install icon in options menu bar.

 ## Bulk provisioning Cloud Player {#bulk-provisioning}